Software Testing Documentation Guide:

 12) Test analysis

-Also Software testers regularly need refer following documents:
+Also, Software testers regularly need to refer following documents:

 1) Software requirement specifications